itsneski/lightning-jet/README.md

 |`jet rebalance dplus neski 500000 --ppm 550 --mins 30`|Circular rebalance from dplus to neski for 5mil sats with 550 max ppm and max runtime of 30 mins.|

 ## Config file
-A list of config properties under `./api/config.json`:
+A list of config settings under `./api/config.json`:
 |||
 |--|--|
 |`macaroonPath`|Macaroon path to enable LND API calls.
 Most calls will work with `readonly.macaroon` with the exception of `jet update-channel` that requires `admin.macaroon`.|